-SLP2 and the MIC10-subcomplex synergistically regulate MICOS assembly
+252 SLP2 and the MIC13 synergistically regulate MICOS assembly

-To determine whether there is any synergistic role of MIC13 and SLP2 in MICOS assembly and cristae morphology, we deleted SLP2 in MIC13 KO to generate a double KO (DKO) of MIC13 and SLP2.
+To determine whether there is any synergistic role of MIC13 and SLP2 in MICOS assembly 253 and cristae morphology, we deleted SLP2 in MIC13 KO to generate a double KO (DKO) of 254 255 MIC13 and SLP2.
 Steady state levels of MICOS subunits were similar in single MIC13 KO and MIC13-SLP2 DKO as the effect was due to MIC13 deficiency.
-However, MIC26 levels were even more reduced in MIC13-SLP2 DKO as compared to single SLP2 KO or MIC13 KO cells (Fig 4A).
-The MICOS complex could not assemble fully and ran at a lower size in MIC13 KO cells due to loss of the MIC10-subcomplex as observed using MIC19 and MIC60 antibodies (Fig 4B).
-Strikingly, the MIC60 assembly into the MICOS complex was drastically reduced in MIC13-SLP2 DKO cells compared to MIC13 KO.
-MIC13-SLP2 DKO cells showed a synergetic outcome on MICOS assembly with the reduced size of MICOS complex as seen in MIC13 KO cells as well as reduced incorporation of MIC60 into the MICOS complex (Fig 4B).
-In sum, although single knockout cells lacking SLP2 or MIC13 were able to manage MIC60subcomplex assembly, the double deletion of SLP2 and MIC13 is detrimental to MIC60 assembly, showing a synergistic role of SLP2 and MIC13 in mediating the assembly of the MIC60-subcomplex (Fig 4C).
-In order to determine the influence of such a synergistic regulation of SLP2 and MIC13 on mitochondrial ultrastructure, we analysed the cristae morphology in single and double KOs using TEM.
-MIC13 KO displayed onion-like cristae while SLP2 KO displayed swollen cristae (Fig 4D), both having significantly reduced number of cristae and CJs (Fig 4D, E).
-MIC13-SLP2 DKO also had a similar severe phenotype compared to MIC13 KO cells with significantly reduced numbers of cristae and CJs.
-The reduction of MIC60 assembly in MIC13-SLP2 DKO did not further worsen the cristae defect as the onion-like phenotype was already imposed upon loss of MIC13.
+However, MIC26 levels were 256 even more reduced in MIC13-SLP2 DKO as compared to single SLP2 KO or MIC13 KO cells 257 (Fig 4A).
+The MICOS complex could not assemble fully and ran at a lower size in MIC13 KO 258 cells due to loss of the MIC10-subcomplex as observed using MIC19 and MIC60 antibodies 259 260 (Fig 4B).
+Strikingly, the assembly of MIC19 and MIC60 into the MICOS complex was drastically reduced in MIC13-SLP2 DKO cells compared to MIC13 KO.
+MIC13-SLP2 DKO cells showed 261 262 a synergetic outcome on MICOS assembly with the reduced size of MICOS complex as seen 263 in MIC13 KO cells as well as reduced incorporation of MIC60 and MIC19 into the MICOS complex (Fig 4B).
+In sum, although single knockout cells lacking SLP2 or MIC13 were able to 264 manage MIC60-subcomplex assembly, the double deletion of SLP2 and MIC13 is detrimental 265 to MIC60-subcomplex assembly, showing a synergistic role of SLP2 and MIC13 in mediating 266 the assembly of the MIC60-subcomplex (Fig 4C).
+In order to determine the influence of such 267 a synergistic regulation of SLP2 and MIC13 on mitochondrial ultrastructure, we analysed the 268 cristae morphology in single and double KOs using TEM.
+MIC13 KO displayed onion-like 269 cristae while SLP2 KO displayed swollen cristae (Fig 4D), both having significantly reduced 270 number of cristae and CJs (Fig 4D, E).
+MIC13-SLP2 DKO also had a similar severe phenotype 271 compared to MIC13 KO cells with significantly reduced numbers of cristae and CJs.
+Hence, we conclude that synergy between SLP2 and MIC13 is required for the assembly of MIC60subcomplex and formation of cristae and crista junction.